 Akuma: Defeating you takes less effort than smacking a baby.
 Not that I'd ever do that!

 Akuma is looking to be the strongest in the world.
 Cheating and killing the innocent have no part of that.
-Case and point, he kills Bison after he fights Ryu and Ken to a standstill, and then switches to a new body now that they're exhausted and broken (but victorious).
+Case in point, he kills Bison after he fights Ryu and Ken to a standstill, and then switches to a new body now that they're exhausted and broken (but victorious).
 Akuma jumps in and one-shots Bison, calling the move "unfair".

 In the video game of The Godfather, your crew will stand by you and not say a thing as you murder hundreds of police and civilians, or bomb a bakery.
 However, if you attack a woman, they will snarl remarks like "That could've been someone's mother!" and "We don't hit women!"
 Doesn't stop them from helping you, though.